 - With paper kitchen towels remove the moisture that the salt drew out of the cucumber by patting them dry.

 - Spread 3 bread slices with cream cheese mixture.
-Arrange cucumber slices on top of one of the slices, cover with another slice (the spread-side down).
+Arrange cucumber slices on top of one of the slices and cover with another slice (the spread-side down).
 Spread the top of this slice with some more cream cheese.
 Cover with cucumber slices and top with bread, spread-side down.

 - Cut this into 9 pieces (see note 4), insert toothpicks and repeat with the other 3 slices.